AntonOresten/DynamicStructs.jl/README.md

 - Create structs with both fields and dynamic properties using the `@dynamic` macro.
 - Use `mutable struct` to allow for modifying field values.
 - Type safety for *fields*.
-- Add, modify, and delete dynamic properties at runtime, with macros for convenience:
+- Add, modify, and delete dynamic properties at runtime.
-  - `@has` macro to check if a field or property exists.
-  - `@del!` macro to delete a dynamic property if it exists.
-  - `@get` macro to get a dynamic property or return a default value.
-  - `@get!` macro to get a dynamic property or return a default value and set it if it doesn't exist.
 - Check if types and instances are dynamic with `isdynamictype` and `isdynamic`:

 ```julia